Britney's father 'to step down' as estate conservator: US media - RFI

 Britney Spears' father is to step down as conservator of her estate, US media reported Thursday, seemingly ending a bitter legal battle with his daughter.

-Britney, 39, last month launched a bid to remove him from the controversial guardianship role that she said amounted to "abuse."
+Britney, 39, last month launched a bid to remove him from the controversial 13-year guardianship that she said amounted to "abuse."

 Jamie Spears' lawyer said at the time he would fight the move, disputing his daughter's account.
-But TMZ and Variety cited legal documents in which he said he would step back from the role.
+But TMZ and Variety cited legal documents Thursday in which Spears said he would step back from the role.

-"There are, in fact, no actual grounds for suspending or removing Mr. Spears as the conservator of the estate... and it is highly debatable whether a change in conservator at this time would be in Ms Spears' best interests," TMZ quoted the documents as saying.
+"There are, in fact, no actual grounds for suspending or removing Mr. Spears as the conservator of the estate... and it is highly debatable whether a change in conservator at this time would be in Ms Spears' best interests," the documents reportedly said.

 "Nevertheless... he does not believe that a public battle with his daughter over his continuing service as her conservator would be in her best interests.